 - Comprehension

 - Memory

 - Problem solving

 - Communication

 - Reading or math literacy

-- Adaptive skills or problems in daily living (selfcare; child-care; literacy, number, and conceptual skills; social skills; other practical skills)
+- Adaptive skills or problems in daily living (self-care; child-care; literacy, number, and conceptual skills; social skills; other practical skills)

 These challenges may result from intellectual or developmental disabilities, specific learning disabilities, traumatic brain injury, environmental stressors, or other causes.
 Some parents who enroll in home visiting have been diagnosed with a learning or intellectual disability and may have received specialized services.
+However, evidence suggests that many learning differences are undetected.
+Learning differences may affect a caregiver's ability to engage in and benefit fully from home visiting services, especially if a program is not designed to meet the needs of parents with a range of abilities.

 Figure 1.
-Examples of learning differences
+Examples of learning